-Our choir of gaming Christmas carollers is back once again for the fourth day of Blogmas, where creative conductor Athena from AmbiGaming is leading us all in a rendition of The Twelve Days of Christmas – but with a video game twist.
-Be sure to check out her blog today to see what she’s written for her fourth answer in this collaboration, and keep your eyes peeled for all of the other bloggers out there taking part.
+Our choir of gaming Christmas carollers is back again for the second day of Blogmas, where creative conductor Athena from AmbiGaming is leading us in a rendition of The Twelve Days of Christmas – but with a video game twist.
+Check out her blog to see what she’s written for her fourth answer, and keep your eyes peeled for all of the other bloggers out there taking part.

 Yesterday we looked at ten reasons that will make us play a video game.
 With the choir clearing their throats and warming up in the background, let’s see what the subject of today’s verse is: